stellar/slingshot/musig/README.md

     For each party that is taking part in the signing:
     - Call `Party::new(transcript, privkey, multimessage)`.
-    - All following steps are the same as in protocol #2, making a Schnorr signature with one aggregated key.
+    - All following steps are the same as in protocol #2.

 ### Verifying